adamovanja/ritme/README.md

 ````
 sbatch launch_slurm_syn_cpu.sh
 ````
+If you (or your collaborators) plan to launch multiple jobs on the same infrastructure you should set the variable `JOB_NB` in `launch_slurm_cpu.sh` accordingly.
+This variable makes sure that the assigned ports don't overlap (see [here](https://docs.ray.io/en/latest/cluster/vms/user-guides/community/slurm.html#slurm-networking-caveats)).

+If you are using SLURM and get the following error returned: "RuntimeError: can't start new thread" it is probably caused by your hardware.
+Try decreasing the CPUs allocated to the job and/or decrease the variable `max_concurrent_trials` in `tune_models.py`.
+If you are using SLURM and your error message contains this: "The process is killed by SIGKILL by OOM killer due to high memory usage", you should increase the assigned memory per CPU (`--mem-per-cpu`).

 ## Call graphs
 To create a call graph for all functions in the package, run the following commands: